-Digital presenters for physical demonstrations will be installed as needed.
+Document cameras for physical demonstrations are installed as needed and requested by departments.

 Projector Installation and Cables

 New projector installations will be either LED or Laser light sourced and cables will vary by installation and classroom use.
 These projectors do not have a bulb so that will reduce downtime.